FHossain5/VVC-Video-Compression-Dataset/web_application_details.md

 ## Why Your Feedback Matters
 Unlike automated quality metrics, **human perception** gives a true reflection of visual experience.
 Your ratings help:
-- Compare the effectiveness of VVC and MP4 compression
+- Measure how viewers perceive the quality of compressed volumetric videos
-- Understand how dynamic scenes affect video quality perception
+- Understand how compression techniques affect visual clarity, depth, and overall experience
-- Improve the next generation of volumetric video compression methods
+- Improve the design of future compression methods for volumetric and immersive video content

 Every response directly supports our research and helps build better tools for future immersive video experiences.